oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/3-create-user.md

 ## Task 1 - Create a Database User and APEX Workspace

-As the ADMIN user in SQL Worksheet, create a new database user.
+As the ADMIN user in SQL Worksheet, create a new database user and grant the required privileges.
+To allow access to the Database Actions tool set the user is also enabled for Oracle REST Data Services (ORDS).

 1. Run the following commands.